prasannax1/starships/README.md

 ![Mother Ship Saucer](images/mothership-saucer-separation.png)

 The upper four decks of the sphere section contains the command crew, phaser arrays, photon torpedoes and a warp core.
-When separated this becomes a sort of super-*Vulture Class* to face any threat while the rest of the *Exodus* retreats to safety.
+When separated this becomes a sort of super-*Vulture Class* to face any threat while the rest of the *Aviary* retreats to safety.

 ### Saucer stats